 Depart Dublin early, and we bring you to a litle know neolithic tomb with ancient megalithic rock art (included in tour price).
 We’ll then head for Belfast, where you’ll have the option of a historical tour of the city* or experiencing the building of the Titanic*.
 Afterwards, it’s a short journey to our overnight at the restful Dunadry Hotel or Oranmore House

 *Optional activity– historical tour – £15 (sterling), Titanic Experience £19.50 (sterling) – note currency here is not Euro €

 Day 2 – Around North Antrim towards Derry/Londonderry

 Aiming for the very north east of the island of Ireland, our first stop at the Dark Hedges – which featured as the Kings Road in Game of Thrones.
 We take a quick photo stop of Carrick-a-Rede rope bridge and views across to Scotland.
 We may drop in to the quaint harbour of Ballintoy.

 Once lunch has restored us, it’s time to take humongous steps and embrace one of just three UNESCO World Heritage sites on the island of Ireland, at the Giants Causeway (included in tour price).

-Last visit of the day is a visit to see the workings of the oldest licensed distillery in the World – Bushmills (included in tour price), which of course finishes with a sampling.
+We may visit thr oldest licensed distillery in the World – Bushmills (included in tour price).
+Alternatively, we visit Ardara Distillery on Day 4.
 Our overnight tonight will be the Shipquay Hotel in the heart of Derry/Londonderry (don’t worry we’ll explain all about the name..), ideally placed to set us on the road for Day three.

 Day 3 – To the Hills of Donegal